melisandoval/Tribute-Page-Project/README.md

-# Tribute-Page-Project
+# Tribute Page Project

- A tribute page of Janis Joplin
+A tribute page of Janis Joplin (project from a FreeCodeCamp course).